Appreciating the aesthetic essence of our daily lives is more pertinent than ever as we get caught up in our materialistic pursuits.

 When we look at India today, especially urban and urbanising India, the contrast could not be more stark.
 We have somehow metastised into a crude and garish people.
 Our roads are littered, our walls are splattered with paan stains and we couldn’t seem to care less.
 A spirit of vandalism has become ubiquitous and pervasive, not sparing anything from public property to millennia-old monuments.
 The same spirit has unfortunately pervaded our social and even political lives as well.
 We don’t think twice about quick and dirty ways of getting things done.
 We have no compunctions about ‘outsmarting” others be it in queues or in life.
 Politics needs no explaining.
 Even the spiritual dimension of our lives has not survived this onslaught – there is a sense of cynicism, of transaction and using spiritual processes as a shortcut to achieving worldly success.
 Gurus face questions like – “I’m spending a week here.
 Will I become enlightened?”.
 Our societal role models, a good indication of our value systems, are increasingly shifting from those who renounce and serve to those who are seen “living the high life”.
 Our aspirations have become filled with friday nights, flashy cars and big condos.

-Understanding why this has happened to us is crucial to appropriate diagnosis of the situation.
-It is only with right understanding can we look at appropriate mechanisms to remedy it.
+Understanding why this has happened to us is crucial for an appropriate diagnosis of the situation.
+It is only with the right understanding can we look at appropriate mechanisms to remedy it.
 These are some possible reasons:

 1) A Vandalised Defeated Civilisation – A thousand years of invasions, conquest, defeat and desecration followed by the colonisation of land and minds has left a deeply wounded Indic psyche.
 There is a deep sense of defeatism, insecurity and a loss of self and collective worth.
 When a sense of collective worth is lost, we don’t connect to our familial, cultural, civilisational, linguistic and social identities.
 This naturally creates a sense of indifference and neglect to what happens to society, people and nation.
 They mean nothing beyond a pure utilitarian valuation.
 When there is no sense of self-worth one does not value himself and has no self-expectation of certain standards from himself.
 Freed of this, all that is left is pure instrumentalist means with no aesthetic, ethical, dharmic sense to achieve purely utilitarian purposes of survival, power, pleasure maximisation and pain minimisation.